Capitol Shakespeare

 About Us

-Our summer production, A Midsummer’s Night Dream will be performed July 16th - July 20th at 7pm on the grounds of Bismarck State College, our longtime partner.
-We are so grateful for their generosity in hosting us.
+Our summer production, The Two Gentlemen of Verona will be performed July 22-26, 2026 at Bismarck State College, our longtime partner.
+We are so grateful for their generosity in hosting us!
+Check out our Performance / Auditions page for more details on how to audition and performances or follow us on Facebook and Instagram!

 Learn more about the history of Capitol Shakespeare and what we do in this amazing documentary created by our videographer Tanner Hostetter.